strategies + benefits for families coping with Alzheimer's and other dementia diseases

 Other stations include a movie-theater themed living area complete with an antique popcorn maker, a replica 1950’s diner, a bus stop, a mail room, and a patio with a variety of plants and opportunities for gardening activities.
 Tactile elements are positioned throughout all common areas including like-life stuffed animals, small percussion instruments, and stress-ball type tools.
 These stations and our aids encourage residents to perform simple activities with one-step processes.
 All have proven to be soothing mechanisms for residents.

-Managing your loved one’s Alzheimer’s or dementia can be a tough process, but CHFM’s advanced Memory Care provides the specialized support and care that your family requires, down to the smallest of details like orientation boards and secured storage for family-provided toiletries in-room.
+Managing your loved one’s cognitive impairment can be a tough process, but CHFM’s advanced Memory Care provides the specialized support and care that your family requires, down to the smallest of details like orientation boards and secured storage for family-provided toiletries in-room.
 To schedule a tour, or request more information, please contact Melissa Armienta at 412.931.6996 ext.
 6606.